m-dierker/GroupMe-Test-Sender/README.md

 The message should be URL encoded.
 For example: http://example.com:5000/send/1/Hello%20World%21 would send a message from the test user saying "Hello World!" to the group at index 1 in the list in `config.json`.
 (In the sample, this would be group ID 123456789).

 The included Alfred (http://alfredapp.com) workflow is what I use, and it makes life really fast.
 (It's the second part of this system :D).
-It enables me to type `gt message` and easily send a message.
+It enables me to type `gt message` and easily send a chat to a group.
 It's much faster than I what I used to do.
 Feel free to use! :)